choupit0/MassVulScan/README.md

 # Gateway
 192.168.2.254
 ```
-**Note that the script will detect along the way if you are using multiple network interfaces.
-This is important for Masscan, which will always default to the interface that has the default route.
+**Note that the script will detect if you have multiple network interfaces.
+This is important for Masscan, which will always used the interface that has the default route.
 You will be asked to choose one (no problem with Nmap).**

 # GIF Demo
 ![Example Demo](demo/MassVulScan_Demo.gif)
 # Some screenshots